firstcontributions/first-contributions/github-desktop-tutorial.md

 IMPORTANT: DO NOT CLONE THE ORIGINAL REPO.
 Go to your fork and clone it.

-To clone the repo, click on "Clone or Download" and then click on "Open in Desktop".
+To clone the repo, click on "Clone or Download" and then click on "Open in Desktop". or write command in git bash git clone (link of the file).

 <img style="left;" src="assets/dt1-clonetodesktop.png" alt="clone this repository" />